jaeyk/comp_thinking_social_science/02_Unix-Git/05_git.md

 You can see the newly created branch by typing **git branch**.

-In short, branching makes Git [works like](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) a mini filesystem.
+In short, branching makes Git [works like](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) a mini file system.

-### 7. Collbaorations
+### 7. Collaborations

 Two options.

 * Sharing a repository (suitable for a private project).
 * Fork and pull (suitable for an open source project).
-    ​    * The one who maintains the repositoriry becomes the maintainer.
+    ​    * The one who maintains the repository becomes the maintainer.
     ​    * The others can [fork](https://help.github.com/articles/about-forks/), make changes, and even [pull](https://help.github.com/articles/about-pull-requests/) them back.

 ### 8. Other stuff